jchimp/skillwright/README.md

 LLM rewriting for Obsidian with **Claude Code-style skills**.
 Highlight text, pick a skill and/or type an instruction, review the result in a preview modal, then Replace / Insert Below / Copy.

+The preview modal reports the provider, the model that actually ran (after any per-rewrite override), and which skill was applied — so a result you didn't expect is traceable to the settings that produced it.

 ## Providers

 - **Ollama** — local, no key.
 Default `http://localhost:11434`.